 Other small vices indicate increased external stimulation and enjoyment for the dog, thus producing dual satisfaction.
 These might include leading one’s pe,t if desired and in line with his personality, to designated spaces and places where he can meet other animals of his species.
 England has beautiful forests for you and your dog to visit.

-One example is taking your dog, in addition to the usual daily walk, to a dog area, a park set up especially for them, where they can jump and run in the company of other dogs.
+One example is taking your dog, in addition to the usual daily walk, to a dog area or a park set up, especially for them, where they can jump and run in the company of other dogs.
 Socialising is a necessity we all have, including our four-legged friends, who can benefit greatly from meeting other dogs.

 Its welfare inevitably falls on us as well.
 So, a few little vices, be they healthy and harmless, can benefit us both, enriching the experience of sharing one’s life with a four-legged friend and making this experience unforgettable.

-The need in these cases is to give our friend an excellent education, which allows sharing activities and spaces in harmony and serenity without running into restless and dangerous situations.
+In these cases, we need to give our friends an excellent education, which allows us to share activities and spaces in harmony and serenity without running into restless and dangerous situations.

 For those who wish to do so, similar experiences that increase our animals’ stimulation and interests are out-of-town trips or vacations.
 Here, the attractions are many, the exciting and new things multiply, and the opportunities to share several new experiences grow.